2015–16 Belgian Pro League

 The 2015–16 season of the Belgian Pro League (also known as Jupiler Pro League for sponsorship reasons) was the 113th season of top-tier football in Belgium.
 It started in the last week of July 2015 and finished in May 2016.
 Gent were the defending champions.

-This was the last season under the "Pro League" name; a reorganisation of the Belgian professional leagues followed the season, with the top league to be known from 2016–17 forward as "First Division A".
+This marked the final season under the "Pro League" name, until the name was restored in 2022.
+A reorganization of the Belgian professional leagues ensued after the season, leading to the top league being renamed "First Division A" from the 2016–17 season.

 Changes from 2014–15

 Structural changes

-Some changes were introduced in comparison to the previous season, with the most important one being the relegation rules.
-Instead of organising a relegation playoff between the teams finishing in the two last positions, this season will rather see the last team relegated immediately, while the 15th placed team will not play in any playoff and will remain in the renamed Belgian First Division A.
+Some changes have been introduced compared to the previous season, with the most significant one being the relegation rules.
+Instead of organizing a relegation playoff between the teams finishing in the two last positions, this season will see the last team relegated immediately, while the team placed 15th will not participate in any playoff and will remain in the renamed Belgian First Division A.

 Several other smaller changes were introduced, namely: